Aunt Frances – for Eric

-I drafted this post days before we got the sad news that my cousin Eric Bercovici died in Hawaii on Feb 9.
-Rest in peace Ricky.
+I drafted this story days before we got the sad news that my cousin Eric Bercovici died in Hawaii on February 9.
+His memory is a blessing.

 I’m from a small family and have always felt close to my aunts and uncles.
 Now save for my aunt Babs who lives in Florida and I see far too seldom, like my parents they are all gone.